Zbigniew Zaleski

-Zbigniew Zaleski (29 April 1947 in Rogoziniec – 31 August 2019) was a Polish politician and was a Member of the European Parliament (mep) for the Lublin Voivodship with the Civic Platform, part of the European People's Party and sat on the European Parliament's Committee on International Trade.
+Zbigniew Zaleski (29 April 1947 – 31 August 2019) was a Polish politician who was a Member of the European Parliament (MEP) from 2004 to 2014, representing Lublin.
+He was a member of the Civic Platform, part of the European People's Party and sat on the European Parliament's Committee on International Trade.

 Zaleski was a substitute for the Committee on Development and a member of the Delegation for relations with Israel.